 In the "Introduction" to his volume The Linguistic Turn, Rorty outlines a number of alternatives for the future of philosophy.
 One of these he characterizes as no longer envisaging "the dissolution of philosophical problems, but rather the creation of new, interesting and fruitful ways of thinking about things in general".
-On this alternative, "[p]hilosophers would be, as they have traditionally been supposed to be, men who gave one a Weltanschauung - in Sellars' phrase, a way of 'understanding how things in the broadest possible sense of the term hang together in the broadest possible sense of the term hang together in the broadest possible sense of the term'."13 The passage Rorty here quotes, from Sellars' "Philosophy and the Scientific Image of Man", played, way back in the late 1960s, a formative role in the development of my own thinking.14 Sellars was my first, and most important, mentor in philosophy.
-We never met in person - in those days Hungarians were seldom permitted to leave the country for a scholarly visit to the States - but we corresponded, and he lavishly furquoted: the phrase "The copy can now directly copy the likeness" there has "only" instead of "now" (i.e. "nur" instead of "nun").
+On this alternative, "[p]hilosophers would be, as they have traditionally been supposed to be, men who gave one a Weltanschauung - in Sellars' phrase, a way of 'understanding how things in the broadest possible sense of the term hang together in the broadest possible sense of the term'."
+The passage Rorty here quotes, from Sellars' "Philosophy and the Scientific Image of Man", played, way back in the late 1960s, a formative role in the development of my own thinking.
+Sellars was my first, and most important, mentor in philosophy.
+We never met in person - in those